cognitivecomputations/github2file/README.md

 ### Optional Arguments

 - `--lang`: Specify the programming language of the repository.
-Choices: "md", "go" or "python" (default: "python").
+Choices: "md", "go", "javascript" or "python" (default: "python").
 - `--keep-comments`: Keep comments and docstrings in the source code (only applicable for Python).
 - `--branch_or_tag`: Specify the branch or tag of the repository to download (default: "master").
+- `--claude`: Format the output for Claude with document tags

 ### Example